-Skin cancer is the most diagnosed malignancies across the world.
+Skin cancer is the most diagnosed malignancy across the world.
 Though most cases are preventable, skin cancer can greatly affect the quality of life, and can even cause death.
 The yearly incidence of skin cancer is higher than that of all other cancers combined.
-In India, skin cancers accounts for about 1-2% of all diagnosed cancers.
-Exposure to direct sunlight is clearly related to the risk of development of skin cancers.
+In India, skin cancers account for about 1-2% of all diagnosed cancers.
+Exposure to direct sunlight is related to the risk of the development of skin cancers.
 Despite awareness and screening measures, the increased rates of skin cancer raise concerns for both patients and the healthcare system.

 The skin is the largest organ in the body.
 It has a discrete structure and is made up of mainly three layers: epidermis, dermis, and hypodermis.
 The skin primarily acts as a physical and biological barrier against irritants, allergens, and the external environment.
 Additionally, it prevents the loss of water and helps maintain internal homeostasis.

 Skin cancer occurs when the normal skin cells undergo mutations (changes) in their DNA and begin to grow out of control.
 These abnormal changes in the cells may initially lead to a pre-cancerous stage.
 In some cases, these pre-cancers cells turn into invasive cancers that can spread to other parts of the body and can be fatal.

 Abnormal changes or lesions in the skin are the warning signs of skin cancers.

 The signs and symptoms of each type of skin cancer are usually different, such as: